 Third, companies could be asked to disclose a fixed deadline for phasing out fossil fuel assets.
 This will better ensure that pledges translate into concrete actions in a timely and transparent manner.

 Ultimately, investors and financial markets need accurate and verifiable information to assess their investments’ future risk and determine for themselves whether net-zero pledges made by companies are credible.
 There is now momentum across the globe to hold companies accountable for their emissions and climate pledges.
 Climate disclosures rules have been introduced in the United Kingdom, European Union and New Zealand, and in Asian business hubs like Singapore and Hong Kong.
-When countries have similar policies, allowing for consistency, comparability and verifiability, there will be fewer opportunities for loopholes and exploitation, and our climate and economy will be better for it.
+When countries have similar policies, allowing for consistency, comparability and verifiability, there will be fewer opportunities for loopholes and exploitation.

 Lily Hsueh is an Associate Professor of Economics and Public Policy at Arizona State University.
 (This article was initially published by The Conversation.)